wipeseals/radish/README.md

 # radish

-Ray Tracing in One Weekend
+Ray Tracing in One Weekend implemented in zig.

 ## References